dreamchef/dendron-wiki-netflify/vault/Phong shading.md

 id: czlv78m1a78zoti71bdondc
 title: Phong shading
 desc: ''
-updated: 1654530812137
+updated: 1656515178074
 created: 1654530812137
 ---
-#graphics #method
+#graphics

-calculate shade at each vertex and interpolate **normal**, then interpolate shade.
-Eliminates mach bands in [[Gourad shading]]
+Calculate shade at each vertex and interpolate normal, then interpolate shade.

+This method eliminates the mach bands in [[Gourad shading]].
 # Reflection components
 $$I = A_I + D_I + S_I$$
 ## Ambient